jlangch/venice/doc/readme/dev-tools.md

 # Development Tools

+The [REPL](doc/readme/repl.md) and an editor with syntax highlighting is all you need to start with Venice.

 ## Atom Editor

-The [Atom](https://atom.io/) editor is highly configurable.
+[Atom](https://atom.io/) is a friendly cross-platform Open Source editor.
 With Clojure being a pretty good fit for Venice, the Clojure syntax highlighting can be used for editing Venice files.

 To map the Venice filetype to the Clojure language, use the file-types option in your config.json (via the Atom -> Config... menu).
 Specify a pattern to match for the key